 Next generation mining operations will be climate friendly, more resilient against local price fluctuations and regulatory changes, more profitable and more decentralized.
-Consequently Zelos's technology-driven business model, which combines green energy sources with economic viability on a global scale, is part of this next generation.
+Consequently Zelos's technology-driven business model, which try to combine green energy sources with economic viability on a global scale, is part of this next generation.